Skip to main content

 Available models

-The JavaScript noise filter supports only the standard noise cancellation (NC) model.
+The JavaScript noise filter supports the standard Krisp noise cancellation (NC) and background voice cancellation (BVC) models.

 Compatibility